Nanfang Caomu Zhuang: Ji Han

 The Nanfang caomu zhuang author Ji Han was "one of the greatest of all Chinese botanists".

-The primary source of information about Ji Han's life is the Book of Jin biography of his uncle Ji Shao (嵇紹), who was the son of the poet-musician Ji Kang (23–262), one of the Seven Worthies of the Bamboo Grove.
+The primary source of information about Ji Han's life is the Book of Jin biography of his uncle Ji Shao, who was the son of the poet-musician Ji Kang (23–262), one of the Seven Worthies of the Bamboo Grove.
 Ji Han was born in 263 in Zhixian (銍縣, in present-day Anhui province).
 His courtesy name was Jun Dao (君道 "Gentleman's Way"), and his pen name Boqiuzi (亳丘子 "Master of Boqiu") refers to his residence at Boqiu (present-day Henan) near the capital Luoyang.
 He served as a scholar-administrator and poet on the staff of several princes.

 In 300, during the War of the Eight Princes, Ji Han was a military commander under the future Emperor Huai of Jin (r.
-307-313), whose army suffered a defeat at Tangyin (蕩陰), in which his uncle Ji Shao was killed protecting the emperor.
-Ji Han was made prefect of Xiangcheng in 304, but when it was conquered, he had to escape south to Xiangyang (present-day Hebei), and at the recommendation of the official Liu Hong (劉弘), he was appointed governor of Guangdong in 306.
+307-313), whose army suffered a defeat at Dangyin (蕩陰), in which his uncle Ji Shao was killed protecting the emperor.
+Ji Han was made prefect of Xiangcheng in 304, but when it was conquered, he had to escape south to Xiangyang (present-day Hebei), and at the recommendation of the official Liu Hong, he was appointed governor of Guangdong in 306.
 However, before he could leave, Ji Han was assassinated at Xiangyang in 307 after Liu Hong's death.
 When Ji Han was made Governor, he appointed his friend Ge Hong, the alchemist and author of the Shenxian zhuan and Baopuzi, as aide-de-camp.
 Ge Hong went to Guangdong ahead of Ji, and remained there afterwards for several years, probably because he was interested in the exotic plants and unusual mineral substances of the south.

 In addition to writing the Nanfang caomu zhuang, the "first botanical treatise of all time", Ji Han was a prolific poet, particularly fu "rhapsody; poetic exposition", and deeply interested in botany.
 While most of his ten-volume collected works were lost, later texts quote the prefaces to Ji's poetical fu essays on the daylily, hibiscus, Platycarya tree, evergreen tree, and sweet melon.
 Ji Han also wrote a fu on the fashionable "Cold-Food Powder" mixture of mineral and plant drugs, which says "it cured his ailing son when other treatments had failed".